E

 Human Capital ROI

 Through education and training, employees can grow along with CAL's strategic and business goals.
 Corporate assets will also accumulate in value and provide CAL with a solid foundation for sustainable development.
 CAL has recently adopted the Human Capital Return on Investment (HCROI) metric as a benchmark tool.
 In addition to estimating earnings from investing in human capital, the metric can also be included in Company's long-term performance indicators.
-In 2023, the passenger/cargo market were going back to normal and the revenue of CAL is more than 2022; however, due to operational expenses of continuous inflation (fuel prices are included) and increasing the employee compensation and benefit investments for taking care of CAL employees, the ROI in 2023 is slightly lower than 2022.
+Although 2024 saw rising operational costs related to inflation and oil prices, employee salaries and benefits also increased.
+However, due to the continued growth in demand for passenger and cargo services, the company's revenue increased significantly, resulting in an improvement in this metric compared to the previous year.

 Note : Human Capital ROI = Income - [Operating expenses - (Salary + Benefits)] / (Salary + Benefits)